Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Shared accounting and bookkeeping systems evidenced by professional audit findings

-What questions do these shared operational systems raise about the organizational independence required for tax-exempt status?
-When organizations share physical space, personnel systems, financial management, and strategic decision-making while claiming legal independence, what examination is warranted under the “substance over form” doctrine established in Revenue Ruling 2007-41?
+These shared operational systems raise questions about the organizational independence required for tax-exempt status.
+When organizations share physical space, personnel systems, financial management, and strategic decision-making while claiming legal independence, this raises questions under the “substance over form” doctrine established in Revenue Ruling 2007-41.

-The systematic nature of these operational arrangements, combined with professional audit evidence of unified control, raises questions about whether legal separations reflect genuine independence or represent operational unity disguised through legal formalities maintained for regulatory advantage.
+The documented nature of these operational arrangements, combined with professional audit evidence of unified operations, raises questions about whether legal separations reflect genuine independence or represent operational unity maintained through legal formalities for regulatory purposes.

 Part XIII: Enhanced Professional Service Integration